octokatherine/robot-art/README.md

   npm install
 ```

 - Configure environment variables in section below.
-You need an Amazon S3 bucket and a PostgreSQL database
+You need to create an Amazon S3 bucket and a local PostgreSQL database

 - Migrate the Database